 For example, a business associate can be any UHealth vendor that either:

 - receives protected health information (PHI) from the University;

 - provides accounting, accreditation, actuarial, administrative, consulting, data aggregation, management, financial, or legal services; or

 - uses or discloses PHI on behalf of UHealth.

 The University has carefully designed its business associate agreement (BAA) to include important protections to the University.
 If a vendor provides their BAA, please advise the vendor that must sign the University’s BAA, instead.
 Remember that the Privacy Office is always ready to assist you with vendors.

 Departmental staff involved with processing vendor agreements are responsible for requesting a business associate agreement from the Privacy Office.
 A vendor may not create or receive PHI for or on behalf of the University until there is an executed Business Associate Agreement in place.

-In order to obtain a BAA, departmental staff should complete the Business Associates Web Form located on the Office of HIPAA Privacy and Security website.
+In order to obtain a BAA, departmental staff should complete the Business Associates Web Form located on the Office of Privacy and Data Security website.

 If you need to verify whether a vendor is a business associate, please contact the Office of HIPAA Privacy and Security.

 Q: How do I verify if a vendor meets the criteria of Business Associate?